Skip to Content

 For the purposes of the Regulations, an applicant becomes a student if the University receives acceptance of any Offer of Enrolment, although he or she will not be enrolled until the University issues a Confirmation of Enrolment.

-The staff group responsible for the organisation of many university student administrative services; e.g. student information, academic advice, domestic and international admissions, enrolment, study resources, examinations, progression, completion (graduation), records and production of teaching material.
+The staff group responsible for the organisation of many university student services, for example, multi-channel customer communications, academic advice, domestic and international admissions, fees and financial support, enrolment, examinations, progression, completion (graduation), academic records, distribution of study materials and academic standing.

 A payment for living expenses to some full-time students by StudyLink.
 Entitlement depends on factors including but not limited to a student’s age, income and, if applicable, parental income.